lunarphp/lunar/docs/src/getcandy/products.md

 ### Configuring measurements

 You can configure the available UOM's in the `lunar/shipping.php` config file.
-Here is an example of what GetCandy provides by default:
+Here is an example of what Lunar provides by default:

 **Length**